billionsjoel/my-portfolio/README.md

  - run git clone (link)

 ### Usage
-- double click on the html file to open in browser.
+- double click on the html index file to open in browser.

 ## Authors